 Historically, most of our operating revenues were derived from prepaid financial services sold at our four largest retail distributors.
-As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart was approximately 40% for the period ended March 31, 2015.
-Included in this percentage, are operating revenues derived from the Walmart MoneyCard program, which represented approximately 29% of our total operating revenues.
-We expect that Walmart will continue to have a significant impact on our operating revenues in future years.
-Although in 2015, on the whole, we expect this concentration to decrease as a result of organic growth outside of Walmart and the additions of several recent acquisitions, it would be difficult to replace Walmart, and the operating revenues derived from products and services sold at their stores.
+As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart was approximately 50% and 44% for the three and nine months ended September 30, 2015, respectively.
+We expect that Walmart will continue to have a significant impact on our operating revenues in future years, particularly in our Account Services segment.
+Although in 2015, this concentration has declined due to organic growth outside of Walmart and the contribution from several acquisitions completed during the last twelve months, it would be difficult to replace Walmart and the operating revenues derived from products and services sold at their stores.
 Accordingly, the loss of Walmart would have a material adverse effect on our business.
 In addition, any publicity associated with the loss of any of our large retail distributors could harm our reputation, making it more difficult to attract and retain consumers and other retail distributors, and could lessen our negotiating power with our remaining and prospective retail distributors.

-Our contracts with these retail distributors have terms that expire at various dates between 2015 and 2018, and they can in limited circumstances, such as our material breach or insolvency or, in the case of Walmart, our failure to meet agreed-upon service levels, certain changes in control of us, and our inability or unwillingness to agree to requested pricing changes, be terminated by these retail distributors on relatively short notice.
-Walmart also has the right to terminate its agreement prior to its expiration or renewal for a number of other specified reasons, including: a change by us in our card operating procedures that Walmart reasonably believes will have a material adverse effect on Walmart's operations; our inability or unwillingness to make Walmart MoneyCards reloadable outside of our reload network in the event that our reload network does not meet particular size requirements in the future; and in the event Walmart reasonably believes that it is reasonably possible, after the parties have explored and been unable to agree on any alternatives, that the Federal Reserve Board may determine that Walmart exercises a controlling influence over our management or policies.
+Our contracts with these retail distributors have terms that expire at various dates through 2020, and they can in limited circumstances, such as our material breach or insolvency or, in the case of Walmart, our failure to meet agreed-upon service levels, certain changes in control of us, and our inability or unwillingness to agree to requested pricing changes, be terminated by these retail distributors on relatively short notice.
 There can be no assurance that we will be able to continue our relationships with our largest retail distributors on the same or more favorable terms in future periods or that our relationships will continue beyond the terms of our existing contracts with them.
 Our operating revenues and operating results could suffer if, among other things, any of our retail distributors renegotiates, terminates or fails to renew, or to renew on similar or favorable terms, its agreement with us or otherwise chooses to modify the level of support it provides for our products.